Greenstand/treetracker-infrastructure/docs/aws-ml-pipeline-backup/runbook.md

 ## 2. Prerequisite: one-time SETUP (admin) - ticket 09

 `arnold-cli` is ReadOnly and cannot do this.
 An admin must:
-1. Create archive bucket `$ARCHIVE_BUCKET` (eu-central-1): Block Public Access ON; default SSE-S3; TLS-only + `Deny s3:DeleteObject` + `s3:DeleteObjectVersion` bucket policy (break-glass admin excepted); versioning ENABLED at creation (it cannot be turned off later), NO Object Lock, NO MFA Delete (S3 does not allow it with a lifecycle rule); lifecycle = transition current AND noncurrent versions to Glacier Instant Retrieval after the restore-test window, NO Expiration rule, NO NoncurrentVersionExpiration.
+1. Create archive bucket `$ARCHIVE_BUCKET` (eu-central-1): Block Public Access ON; default SSE-S3; versioning ENABLED at creation (it cannot be turned off later), NO Object Lock, NO MFA Delete (S3 does not allow it with a lifecycle rule).
+Add the lifecycle rule: transition current AND noncurrent versions to Glacier Instant Retrieval after the restore-test window, NO Expiration rule, NO NoncurrentVersionExpiration.
 2. Create 3 service roles: `redshift-unload-role` (trust redshift), `datasync-s3-write-role` (trust datasync), `backup-helper-ec2-profile` (trust ec2 + kms:Decrypt) - each with S3 write to the bucket.
+Create the break-glass role `archive-breakglass` (`$BREAKGLASS_ROLE_ARN`, root path, no custom path): trust = the named break-glass owners' IAM user ARNs with `aws:MultiFactorAuthPresent=true`; inline `s3:*` on the bucket and its objects.
+Use it only to repair the bucket.
 3. Create `aws-data-backup-executor` role with the executor IAM policy template; grant to the operator/agent.
+4. Apply the bucket policy LAST (full JSON in console-runbook.md section 1.4).
+After it is in place, only `archive-breakglass` and the account root user can change versioning, the lifecycle rule, or the policy.
+It has 3 Deny statements:
+   - `DenyInsecureTransport`: `s3:*` when `aws:SecureTransport=false`.
+   - `DenyDeleteExceptBreakGlass`: `s3:DeleteObject` + `s3:DeleteObjectVersion` on `$ARCHIVE_BUCKET/*`.
+   - `DenyProtectionChangesExceptBreakGlass`: `s3:PutLifecycleConfiguration` + `s3:PutBucketVersioning` + `s3:PutBucketPolicy` + `s3:DeleteBucketPolicy` + `s3:DeleteBucket` on the bucket.
+AWS requires the lifecycle Deny: an Expiration rule deletes objects without the delete APIs.
+   The two break-glass statements use `ArnNotEquals` on `aws:PrincipalArn` = `$BREAKGLASS_ROLE_ARN`.
+The root user can always edit the bucket policy (AWS lockout protection), so the policy cannot lock you out, and it does not stop root.
-4. Protect the sources until the deletion gate (section 6).
+5. Protect the sources until the deletion gate (section 6).
 On 2026-09-23 no source had protection: RDS deletion protection was off on both databases, the eu-north-1 automated backup retention was 1 day, all 4 EBS root volumes had `DeleteOnTermination=true`, and only i-036 had termination protection.
 ```
 # RDS: block deletion (apply immediately, no downtime)
 aws rds modify-db-instance --region eu-north-1 --db-instance-identifier database-1 --deletion-protection --backup-retention-period 7 --apply-immediately